joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 There is only one `Post` component.
 This means: that `Post` has to be reusable.
 A single feed has to be able to render multiple `Post` components.

 The `Post` component below uses `{}` to embed values from the `postInfo` variable.
-For now, that means all of our posts will have the same content.
-In later lessons, we'll see how we can pass in different properties for different posts:
+For now, that means all of the posts will have the same content.
+In later lessons, passing in different properties for different posts will be demonstrated.

 ```jsx
 import postInfo from "./data.js";